hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 ### Enclave Endorsement Validation

+FPC uses a two-step execution process where first the FPC chaincode executes, and then the Enclave Endorsement Validation executes, with the latter serving as the traditional Fabric transaction.
-The Enclave Endorsement Validation component verifies the correctness of a result of an FPC Chaincode execution and persists state updates to the ledger.
+The Enclave Endorsement Validation component implements the second step of an FPC chaincode invocation.
+It verifies the correctness of a result of an FPC Chaincode execution and produces the FPC chaincode state updates as a read/writeset of a traditional Fabric transaction.
 In particular, the Validation Logic receives the output of a FPC Chaincode invocation, which is encrypted and signed by the enclave.
-The validation logic verifies the signature over the enclave execution response and that the response was produces by an enclave registered at the  Enclave Registry.
+The validation logic verifies the signature over the enclave execution response and that the response was produced by an enclave registered at the Enclave Registry.
-Once the verification succeeds, the Enclave Endorsement Validation component applies any state updates issued by the FPC Chaincode.
+Once the verification succeeds, the Enclave Endorsement Validation component applies any state updates issued by the FPC Chaincode using `get_state` and `put_state` operations.
-As the Validation logic is bundled together with the FPC Chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
+As the Validation logic is bundled together with the FPC Chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace during the validation-and-commit phase of a Fabric transaction.
 Hence, they will be visible to the FPC Chaincode in subsequent invocations.
+We provide more details in the [FPC Transaction Flow](#transaction-flow) Section below.

 ## Deployment Process